pampem/pampem/README.md

 ![hello](./image/hello.jpg)

-### Hello World! 👋
+### Drone!!! 👋
 ---

-I'm Masashi, a drone researcher currently studying at the AIST & Tsukuba University🚁💻

-Presently, I'm collaborating with AL lab at AIST on a project to automate forklifts, making warehouses smarter and safer. 🤖🏭
+I'm Masashi Izumita, a drone researcher currently studying at the AIST & Tsukuba University🚁💻 Presently, I'm collaborating with AL lab at AIST on a project to automate forklifts, making warehouses smarter and safer.

-Feel free to delve into my repositories and let's connect to build a tech-savvy future together! 🛠️

 Reach out to me:
 📧 Email: m.izumita (at) aist.go.jp